PyWavelets/pywt/doc/regression/wavelet.rst

 Now what would be this package without a tool to compute wavelet and scaling functions approximations?

-This is the purpose of the `wavefun` method, which is used to approximate scaling function (*phi*) and wavelet function (*psi*) at the given level of refinement, based on the filters coefficients.
+This is the purpose of the :meth:`~Wavelet.wavefun` method, which is used to approximate scaling function (*phi*) and wavelet function (*psi*) at the given level of refinement, based on the filters coefficients.

 The number of returned values varies depending on the wavelet's orthogonality property.
 For orthogonal wavelets the result is tuple